Egypt's Sisi wins 97 percent in election with no real opposition

 Officials said that if any such incidents took place they were not state-sponsored and extremely limited.

-Critics say former general Sisi’s popularity has eroded amid tough economic reforms, which have left most Egyptians worse off, and also an unprecedented crackdown on dissent.
+Critics say former general Sisi’s popularity has been eroded amid tough economic reforms, which have left most Egyptians worse off, and also an unprecedented crackdown on dissent.

-His supporters say those measures are needed to stabilise the country, which faces a stubborn Islamic State insurgency in the northern Sinai Peninsula and which was rocked by unrest after a 2011 uprising that ousted veteran leader Hosni Mubarak.
+His supporters say those measures are needed to stabilize the country, which faces a stubborn Islamic State insurgency in the northern Sinai Peninsula and which was rocked by unrest after the 2011 uprising that ousted veteran leader Hosni Mubarak.

 Sisi led the 2013 military overthrow of Egypt’s first freely-elected president, Mohamed Mursi of the Muslim Brotherhood, after protests against Mursi.
 Sisi swept to victory in an election a year later with 97 percent of the vote.

-The United Nations expressed concern over the crackdown on dissent, including media, which took place before last week’s vote.
+The United Nations expressed concern over the crackdown on dissent, including the media, which took place before last week’s vote.

+In a call to Sisi on Monday, U.S. President Donald Trump expressed his “sincere congratulations” and said the United States was keen on strengthening strategic relations, according to Egyptian state news agency MENA.

+Trump has been a strong supporter of Sisi, describing him as a “fantastic guy” and inviting him to the White House, something former president Barack Obama had never done.

 Sisi’s main Western and regional allies have been mostly silent over alleged human rights abuses in Egypt.

-During voting last week, the U.S. embassy in Cairo said on Twitter it was “impressed by the enthusiasm and patriotism of Egyptian voters”.
+The U.S. State Department said it had noted “reports of constraints on freedoms of expression and association in the run-up to the elections” and “will continue to encourage a broadening of opportunities for political participation for Egyptians, and emphasize the importance of the protection of human rights and the vital role of civil society in Egypt.”

-Russia congratulated Sisi on his election win ahead of the official results.
+Russia congratulated Sisi on his election win ahead of the official results, and regional ally King Salman of Saudi Arabia called Sisi on Monday to express support, saying his victory came as a result of strong efforts to combat terrorism.

-Reporting by John Davison, Ahmed Tolba, Nadine Awadalla; Editing by Giles Elgood and Gareth Jones
+Reporting by John Davison, Ahmed Tolba, Nadine Awadalla, Omar Fahmy and Eric Knecht; Editing by Giles Elgood and Robin Pomeroy